Rules and Regulations

 7. Know where you're going and how to get there.
 A thoughtful route selection can save you time.

-Information regarding bicycle registration fees, fine payments, appeal process, additional rules and regulations are contained in the University Parking and Traffic Regulations booklet.
-Copies are obtainable at Parking and Shuttle Services.
+Information regarding bicycle registration fees, fine payments, appeal process, additional rules and regulations are contained in the University Rules and Regulations for Parking and Traffic.

-Students are advised to obtain a copy of NAU Parking and Traffic Regulations from Parking and Shuttle Services.
+Students are advised to review the University Rules and Regulations for Parking and Traffic.
 All persons are reminded of the need to comply with State Law A.R.S.
 28-964, paraphrased for your information:

 A. The operator and passenger of a motorcycle or motor driven cycle shall at all times, while operating or riding on such motorcycle or motor driven cycle, wear protective glasses, goggles, or a transparent face shield of a type approved by the commission unless the motorcycle or the motor driven cycle is equipped with a protective windshield.
 The provisions of this subsection shall not apply to electrically powered three-wheeled vehicles or three-wheeled vehicles on which the operator and passenger ride within an enclosed cab.